Khadr case: Timeline of key events

 1986: The Khadr family moves back to Pakistan, where Ahmed Said Khadr works for an organization financed partly by the Canadian International Development Agency

 1995: Ahmed Said Khadr is arrested for his alleged role in the bombing of the Egyptian embassy in Islamabad.
 He is later released after Jean Chretien intervenes on his behalf.

-1996: Family returns to Canada, but Ahmed Said Khadr leaves again for Pakistan, forming his own humanitarian relief group.
-The family moves to Jalabad in Taliban-controlled eastern Afghanistan, where they live in Osama bin Laden’s camp.
+1996: Family returns to Canada, but later moves to Jalabad in Taliban-controlled eastern Afghanistan, where they live in Osama bin Laden’s camp.

 1996: Omar and his brothers are taken to meet al Qaeda leaders for training at the age of 10.
 The family makes annual trips to Canada to raise money and collect supplies.